nutanix-japan/ocp-gitp/docs/optional_labs/ocp_image_registry.md

    - Username: administrator
    - Password: default

-2. We will add the following entries to DNS server using the two consecutive IPs you found in the previous section
+2. We will add the following entries to DNS server

    :::danger Use your HPOC cluster's IP Addresses